 Note: Presented in accordance with Debt Agreements and not GAAP accounting standards.
 Amounts may not foot due to rounding.
 Amounts not adjusted for unamortized discount and debt or equity issuance costs.
+(1) Capital leases are related to IRUs.

 (2) See Appendix for a reconciliation of Adjusted EBITDA to Net Income, the most closely comparable GAAP metric.
 (3) See Appendix for explanation of Enterprise Value calculation.
-Market data as of May 7, 2019.
+Market data as of June 5, 2019.